- North - Dallas-Ft. Worth, TX

 This 1-day course provides EH&S and sustainability/corporate responsibility managers, directors, and executives with insight into the complexity of "sustainability" reporting and the value and challenges to verifying reported sustainability data.
 The course covers reporting and verification of GHG emissions, applicable standards and indices, including ISO and accounting standards, the Global Reporting Initiative, SEC and international disclosure requirements, Dow Jones Sustainability Index, and other indices.
 The course includes lectures, case studies, and class group exercises to facilitate understanding.

-The OHSAS 18001 standard (to be replaced by ISO 45001 in 2016) establishes globally accepted requirements for an Occupational Health & Safety Management System (OHSMS).
-Each organization’s OHSMS needs to identify legal requirements, work to achieve continuous improvement through objectives and programs, evaluate risks and hazards, control risks of the organization (including procurement and contractors), evaluate their compliance, monitor and measure their conformance, as well as audit and review their results.
-This course provides attendees with a thorough insight into OHSMS requirements and the anticipated upcoming changes to the OHSAS 18001 standard.
-Attendees will learn how the OHSAS 18001 and ISO 45001 standards can be interpreted and applied in a variety of different business/industry sectors.
+The ISO 45001 standard is replacing the OHSAS 18001 standard and establishes the globally accepted requirements for an Occupational Health & Safety Management System (OHSMS).
+Each organization’s OHSMS needs to identify legal and other requirements, work to achieve continuous improvement through objectives and programs, evaluate risks and hazards, control risks of the organization (including procurement and contractors), evaluate their compliance, monitor and measure their conformance, as well as audit and review their results.
+This course provides attendees with a thorough insight into OHSMS requirements and the changes to the OHSAS 18001 standard.
+Attendees will learn how the ISO 45001 standards can be interpreted and applied in a variety of different business/industry sectors.

 This 1-day course is designed for individuals who audit or plan to audit compliance with waste management regulations.
 The course covers such essential topics as auditing protocols and tools, waste auditing resources, audit policies and incentives, an overview and review of waste regulations, physical features to inspect, records to review, evaluation procedures, and common findings.
 The course format includes auditing exercises based on situations typically encountered in many waste audits.